 What is the significance of your site to the locality, to Ireland, to Europe?
-What is the significance of your site to the locality, to heland, to Europe: 1 Why does this site exist?
+Why does this site exist?
 How did it come to be?
 How did it change life for people at the time?
-Who were the key people?
+Flow did it change the for people at the time: Who were the key people?
 What happened to them?
 What were they like?
 Why did they act as they did?
-Can we tell their story y?
+Can we tell their stor y?
 How did they relate to other historic people, to other historic happenings, to our lives today?